 An easy homemade cranberry sauce recipe for a fall brunch menu or traditional Thanksgiving meal.
 Made with fresh cranberries, sugar, and cinnamon, it is a refreshing change from canned cranberries.
-You can also find more fruit recipes like this cranberry sauce here.

 If you cannot stand to look at canned cranberries anymore, you will be pleasantly surprised how easy it is to make your own.
 No more bitter tasting processed sauce from a can that still holds the shape and lines of the can.